toolkit-for-ynab/toolkit-for-ynab/docs/feature-list.md

 ## Show Running Balance

-Adds a running balance column to the accounts page (does not appear on All Accounts View)
+Adds a running balance column to the accounts page (does not appear on All Accounts View).
+YNAB recently implemented their own native version of Running Balance.
+If that has been enabled for your account, this setting is ignored.

 ## Show Spare Change